softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 Your ServerFacade is probably not in a package.
 Put it in a package (probably not your UI package, is it a UI class?) and you should be able to import it

+## Passoff Frequently Encountered Problems

+Here are a couple of things that students commonly forget to include as part of their code which causes them to fail their passoff.
+This is not a complete list of everything that your code needs to do in order to pass, just some of the common problems.

+- After registering, you will automatically enter the signed-in state, you don't need to login afterwards.
+[Prelogin UI Command Descriptions](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/5-pregame/pregame.md#prelogin-ui)
+- Make your ListGames numbering be independent of the game IDs.
+[Postlogin UI Command Descriptions](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/5-pregame/pregame.md#postlogin-ui)
+- Make sure your board is printed properly!
+[Gameplay UI Description](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/5-pregame/pregame.md#gameplay-ui)
+- Print readable errors and make sure your code doesn't crash.
+For example, make sure you handle trying to join or observe a game with an invalid game number input (`1000`, `-10`, `two`).
+[UI Requirements](https://github.com/softwareconstruction240/softwareconstruction/blob/main/chess/5-pregame/pregame.md#ui-requirements)

 ## I don't have enough GitHub commits to pass the autograder

 See [previous](/instruction/chess-tips/chess-tips.md#General---all-phases)